Shari87/python_django/README.md

-# python_django_test

 How to use this project?

+1.)
 Fork/Clone the project
+2.)
 Create and activate a virtualenv
+3.)
 Install the requirements.txt
+4.)
 Create a postgres db called dog_store_drf
+5.)
 Apply the migrations
-Run the server